-I am talking about underage drinking, and the role parents play in facilitating it.
-My teenage son, an excellent student and exceptional athlete is now in rehab for alcoholism.
+I am talking about underage drinking and parents’ role in facilitating it.
+My teenage son, an excellent student, and exceptional athlete, is now in rehab for alcoholism.

 He is an alcoholic.
 Let those words sink in.
 My teenage son is an alcoholic.
-Now, try saying those words about your child and see how it makes you feel.
+Try saying those words about your child and see how it makes you feel.

 How did this happen?

 You had a hand in it when you looked away from that party or gathering of friends drinking at your house, boat, or cottage.
 Or maybe you didn’t look away.
 Perhaps you encouraged drinking at your house because you think teens will drink anyway, so it might as well be at your place where you can watch them.

 Or maybe you were the cool parent, providing alcohol for prom or graduation.
 You had a hand when you didn’t lock up the alcohol in your house.
 And when your oldest child bought alcohol for underage drinkers, you ignored it.
 You were complicit when you helped them get a fake ID or you shrugged (kids will be kids-right) when you found out they had a fake.

 We didn’t allow underage drinking in our house, but my son knew who allowed or ignored it, and he went there.